Nuggets’ Gordon drains game-winner to beat Thunder in NBA playoff opener

 Aaron Gordon’s late 3-pointer handed Denver Nuggets a huge Game 1 road win over the top-seeded Oklahoma City Thunder.

-Aaron Gordon scored a last-gasp 3-pointer and Nikola Jokic produced a 42-point masterpiece as the Denver Nuggets stunned the No.1 seeded Oklahoma City Thunder 121-119 in a dramatic NBA Western Conference second round series opener.
+Aaron Gordon scored a last-gasp 3-pointer and Nikola Jokic produced a 42-point masterpiece as the Denver Nuggets stunned the No 1 seeded Oklahoma City Thunder 121-119 in a dramatic NBA Western Conference second-round series opener.

-Nuggets forward Gordon drained a 25-foot effort from outside the arc with four seconds remaining to snatch victory on Monday against a Thunder line-up who had led by as many as 14 points in the third quarter at the Paycom Center in Oklahoma City.
+Nuggets forward Gordon drained a 25-foot effort from outside the arc with four seconds remaining to snatch victory on Monday against a Thunder lineup who had led by as many as 14 points in the third quarter at the Paycom Center in Oklahoma City.

 Recommended Storieslist of 4 items